Whole Child Education:

-The art program at Powhatan builds progressively on skills from kindergarten through eighth grade.
+The art program at Powhatan builds progressively on skills from Pre-kindergarten through eighth grade.
 Classes work with a wide range of age-appropriate materials and techniques, such as sketching, painting, sculpture, print making, crafts, and collage.
 Students also participate in particular projects for class plays, costumes and props, event posters, and seasonal decorations.
 Through the introduction of art history, integrated with grade-level content, students learn to appreciate a wide range of art forms and styles.

 The music program at Powhatan is inclusive and involves all students in grades pre-kindergarten through eight.
 Students learn music skills, theory, appreciation of other cultures and genres, and receive multiple opportunities to perform in small and large groups for peers, adults, and the community.